lucas-matt/blog/source/_posts/testing-nightmares.md

 ## iv) An unbalanced portfolio

-We're all aware of the sacred 'testing pyramid' demonstrating the range of tests from fast and cheap to slow and costly.
+We're all aware of the sacred 'test pyramid' demonstrating the range of tests from fast and cheap to slow and costly.
 There are many variations on this metaphor these days, but they are all based on the same principle: cover as much of your functionality using the lower levels of the pyramid and only extend further up the structure as needed to cover the rest.

-Avoid covering functionality in your heavier testing layers when it can taken care of by the simpler and snappier ones.
+Avoid covering functionality in your heavier testing layers when it can be taken care of by the simpler and snappier ones.

 ## v) Testing in paradise